-Even though the subbasin did see some significant precipitation events during 2007, there were still declines in some water levels.
-The streamflows started off average to well above average at the beginning of the year but declined significantly by the end of the year.
+Even though the subbasin did see some significant precipitation events during 2008, there were still declines in some water levels.
+The streamflows started off low for the first few months, but picked up significantly as the year progressed.
 Evaluating this change in hydrologic response to streamflow is an indication why it is so important to continue to study this basin at the current level to determine the long term effects of current water usage on this basin and existing property rights.
 It is equally important to understand how fast the system recovers after a recharge event as it is to understand the impacts of pumping and other factors on the hydrologic system.